BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 ## Implementation specification

 Overall these models are "event driven".
-There is several ways of building these kind of models, but for simplicity, speed, and to not need to rely on any kind of library or 3rd party engine, these models are built with a very nimble engine provided partly by the models themselves, and partly by the nrf52_bsim "time machine".<br>
+There is several ways of building these kind of models, but for simplicity, these models are built using a very nimble engine provided by the native simulator, the "hw scheduler".
-The reason for this division is due to the nrf52_bsim being the overall scheduler, which initializes both models and "CPU", and is in charge of when each should run.<br>

 ### About the event scheduling